Courage is a quietness....

 We had a wonderful month in Hawks Nest with daily, one hour, beach walks.
 We walked either along the Nelson Bay beach or the main surf beach depending on where the wind was coming from.
 We were incredibly lucky with the weather as it has been a cool, wet and windy summer.
 At least we missed out on the wet part most days.
 The house we rented was right next to a lovely patch of bush and was light and airy with a lovely big deck at the front.

 All my family were there for Xmas lunch/dinner.
 My mother lives nearby so she was there and my younger sister, Paula, came over from the USA for two weeks.
 My older sister, Yvonne, and brother in law, Lionel, also rented a house nearby for a week.
-My two nieces, Elise & Alison and their partners Ed and Graham and Elise's kids, Monique and Theo were also there.
-Quite the family gathering.
-It was great.
-The food was fabulous, courtesy of Yvonne and Alison who is an apprentice chef and produced some truly yummy food.

 Our three dogs thoroughly enjoyed the beach walk and if the weather wasn't suitable we would walk them along the river.
 They are such a joy to have around.
 We started each day with yoga and meditation followed by a walk after breakfast.
 I was making fresh vegetable juices every morning as well.
 In the afternoon I would be quite tired and so I would stay 'home' and embroider or read.
 I finished my cross stitch of the Budgie Buddies.
 Most enjoyable and very relaxing when energy levels are low.
 Also read about 7 books.
 My back pain had increased somewhat and so I would need to spend some time lying down which was a good opportunity to read.